Pāoa

-Pāoa ('smoke') was a Maori rangatira (chieftain) of the Tainui tribal confederation from the Waikato region, New Zealand.
+Pāoa was a Māori rangatira (chieftain) of the Tainui tribal confederation from the Waikato region, New Zealand.
 He is the ancestor of the Ngāti Pāoa iwi.
 He probably lived in the first half of the seventeenth century.

 Life

 According to Tainui sources reported by Pei Te Hurinui Jones, Pāoa was the son of Hekemaru and Heke-i-te-rangi.
 Hekemaru's mother was Rerei-ao of Mount Pirongia, a descendant of Hoturoa, the captain of the Tainui canoe through multiple lines.
 Hekemaru's father, Pikiao had come from Rotorua to the Waikato in search of a wife who could give him a male heir.
 Through him, Pāoa was descended from Tama-te-kapua, the captain of the Arawa canoe.

 Pāoa's older sister, Pare-tahuri, and his older brother, Mahuta, were the ancestors of Ngāti Mahuta.

 Hauraki sources reported by George Grey, John White and George Graham give a very different genealogy, in which Pāoa was a member of the East Coast iwi, Ngāti Kahungunu, born to Rongo-tiu-moe-whara at Whai-a-pāoa near Wharekahika.
 In this version, Pāoa was first married at Whai-a-pāoa, but he had a fight with his wife and she fled.
 He set out with a party to try and find her, vowing to return with her or not at all.
-He travelled past Lake Taupo, along the Tongariro River, through to Taranaki, and up the Waikato River.
+He travelled past Lake Taupō, along the Tongariro River, through to Taranaki, and up the Waikato River.
 When he came to the village of Mahuta and the people heard his story, they were shocked at the idea of someone travelling so far in search of a wife and persuaded him to marry a local woman.

 Residence in Waikato

 After Pāoa married Tau-hākari, he made his base at Kaitotehe on the west bank of the Waikato River, opposite Mount Taupiri.
 According to the Tainui version, the location of the village meant that it was very rich, but also received a lot of visitors and therefore there were sometimes shortages of food.
 One day, Mahuta happened to visit unexpectedly and Pāoa was unable to provide him with food.
 According to the Hauraki version, Pāoa fell in love with one of his slaves, married her, and lived with her in poverty, while Tau-hākari lived elsewhere and enjoyed substantial kumara harvests.
 After three years, relatives of Tau-hākari came to visit, expecting eels, but the only food the pair had to offer their guests were mamaku fronds, mauku sprouts, wharangi leaves and karamu berries.
 Therefore, Pāoa sent his new wife to try and get some kumara from Tau-hākari, but she refused.

-In either version, Pāoa was so ashamed by this that he abandoned his family and left Waikato.
+In both versions, Pāoa was so ashamed by this that he abandoned his family and left Waikato.